 During the Civil War, the Kentish Guards enlisted as Company "H" of the 2nd Rhode Island Volunteers on 5 June

+1861.
 They saw extensive service in the Peninsular Campaign in Virginia with the Army of the Potomac and fought in 14 major battles of the Civil War.
 The 2nd Rhode Island distinguished itself

 covering the retreat of the Union Army at the First Battle of Bull Run, one of only three regiments to hold their ground in this battle, and again in the Battle of the Wilderness, being the last unit

 out.
 The 2nd Rhode Island was a primary focus of the television series by Ken Burns on the Civil War based on the memoirs of Elisha Hunt Rhodes.
 The Kentish Guards also recruited and supplied the

 officers for Company "H" 7th Rhode Island Volunteers on 22 May 1862 and saw service with the Army of the Potomac and Army of the Ohio.
 LEARN MORE

 The Guards were last on alert during the Spanish-American War when the Spanish Navy menaced the East Coast of the United

 States.
 At the turn of the Twentieth Century they declined the offer to joint the National Guard system then being formed.
 The Kentish Guards chose to continue under their old charter under which

 they elect their own officers and have control of their own affairs.